Wear leveling SSDs

 Wear leveling mechanisms allow the flash storage device to evenly distribute the P/E cycles among all blocks.
 It prevents the premature wearout of overused blocks, so all blocks can be used to the maximum.
 Wear leveling extends the life span and improves the reliability and durability of the storage device.

 Figure 1.
-A graphical representation of a storage device with and without wear leveling.
+Storage device with and without wear leveling: A graphical representation of a storage device with and without wear leveling.

 There are three types of wear leveling.

 • Dynamic.
-Makes sure that data is written only on blocks with the lowest erase count.
-The downside is that wear leveling is limited only to “hot” or frequently modified areas, so blocks that hold rarely accessed, static data are not included in the pool of free space, thus limiting the number of blocks going through wear leveling.
+Makes sure that new data is written only to free blocks with the lowest erase count.
+The downside is that wear leveling is limited only to "hot" or frequently modified areas, so blocks that hold rarely accessed, static data are not included in the pool of free space, thus limiting the number of blocks going through wear leveling.

-• Static – Includes static data or “cold” blocks in the wear leveling process.
+• Static.
+Includes static data or "cold" blocks in the wear leveling process.
 If a block contains static or rarely accessed data, its write/erase count is low.
-The data is moved from “cold” blocks to “hot” blocks and the freed-up block is added to the pool of free space for future use.
+The data is moved from "cold" blocks to "hot" blocks and the freed-up block is added to the pool of free space for future use.
 Reassigning static data is a more complex process because it involves multiple operations to move static data around.
-While more effective at extending flash storage life span, static wear leveling only covers a single flash die.
+While more effective at extending flash storage life span, static wear leveling typically covers only a single flash die.

-The following figure illustrates the differences in executed areas:
+The following table and figure illustrate the differences in executed areas:

 Figure 2.
-Differences in executed areas for Dynamic, Static and Global Wear Leveling.
-Image Reference: Embedded Computing
+Differences in executed areas: Differences in executed areas for Dynamic, Static and Global Wear Leveling.

 ATP Enhanced Wear Leveling